Allambee - Mount Worth State Park

 Picnicking

 The grassy flats and tree ferns at Moonlight Creek provide a delightful setting for a picnic.
-Tables, fireplaces and toilets are provided.
+There is a shelter with two tables and a BBQ, seven unshaded tables, firepit and toilets.
 Camping is not permitted within the park.

 History